 National Innovation Council

 The National Innovation Council is tasked with advancing Sweden as an innovation nation and strengthening Sweden’s competitiveness.
-The Council has an advisory role and provides new perspectives on issues of importance across the innovation policy sphere, in the short and long terms.
-Prime Minister Stefan Löfven is chair of the National Innovation Council, which consists of five ministers and ten advisory members from the business and research sectors.
+The Council has an advisory role and provides new perspectives on key issues in innovation policy.
+Prime Minister Stefan Löfven chairs the National Innovation Council, which consists of five ministers and ten advisory members from the business and research sectors.

 Content about the National Innovation Council